kattouf/Sake/docs/about.md

 ::: warning

-Sake is under active development, with ongoing updates and improvements.
-Use with caution in production environments.
+Sake is feature-complete but hasn’t been battle-tested in production yet.
+Use with care.

 For a list of known limitations and considerations, please refer to the [Limitations](/limitations.md) section.